Team USA's World Cup Outlook

 On paper, this United States roster should have no problem handling their business against the rest of their group C opponents Greece, New Zealand, and Jordan.
 However, Greece could present a potential challenge for the United States with the mixture of current and former NBA players such as Thanasis Antetokounmpo, Georgios Papagiannis, and Kostas Papanikolaou.

 If the United States advances to the second phase in Group J, they will have to face the top two teams from Group D, which consists of Egypt, Mexico, Montenegro, and Lithuania.
 Of those four teams in Group D, Lithuania presents the biggest challenge in terms of NBA talent, size, and matchups.
-Some of their key players consist of Jonas Valanciunas, Rokas Jokubaitis, Ignas Brazdeikis, Donatas Motiejunas, Mindaugas Kuzminskas, and Deividas Syrvidas.
+Some of their key players consist of Jonas Valanciunas, Rokas Jokubaitis, Ignas Brazdeikis, Donatas Motiejunas, Mindaugas Kuzminskas, and Deividas Sirvydis.

 The United States’ performance in Group J could be a determining factor in how far they’ll advance and how they’ll respond to the tougher competition of countries such as Australia, Canada, France, Germany, and Spain.